The Risks of Generative AI for kids

 • Make sure your child knows they should come to you if they encounter anything disturbing, such as harmful advice or inappropriate images.

-• Explain to your child that they should’t share private information while using these AI tools ( like phone number, credit, full name, home address) since the information can be misused by bad actors.
+• Explain to your child that they shouldn’t share private information while using these AI tools ( like phone number, credit, full name, home address) since the information can be misused by bad actors.

 • Warn your child about people pretending to be their friends online but asking them to behave strangely, such as sending inappropriate photos or sharing sensitive information.
 If this happens, they should come to you immediately—it might be someone trying to impersonate a friend.